yext/search-core/docs/answers-core.questionsubmissionresponse.md

 ## QuestionSubmissionResponse interface

-A representation of a response from a question submission.
+A representation of a question submission response.

 <b>Signature:</b>